 Sultan Meghji is a nonresident scholar in the Cyber Policy Initiative at the Carnegie Endowment for International Peace.
 His research focuses on the architecture of the global financial system, cyber and critical infrastructure security, and the impact of artificial intelligence and quantum computing.
-Meghji has served as an adviser to the U.S. Department of the Treasury, G7, Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, and the Federal Bureau of Investigation.
-He is a distinguished member of the Bretton Woods Committee and is a member of both the Forbes Technology Council and the Missouri Advisory Committee for the U.S. Global Leadership Coalition.
+Meghji has served as an advisor to the U.S. Treasury, G7, FDIC, OCC, and the FBI in the areas of cybersecurity, quantum computing, and artificial intelligence.
+He is a distinguished member of the Bretton Woods Committee and a member of the Missouri Advisory Committee for the U.S. Global Leadership Coalition.

-Meghji currently lectures at Washington University in St. Louis as an adjunct faculty member, and his published works cover topics including artificial intelligence, biotech, big data, analytics, and startups.
+Meghji currently lectures at Washington University as an adjunct faculty member and his published works cover topics including artificial intelligence, biotech, big data, analytics, and startups.
 He is a contributor to the Cyberlaw Podcast and has appeared in a variety of media, including American Banker, Fox, Forbes, Business Insider, the Financial Revolutionist, Lawfare, S&P, and others.
 He currently serves on the board of St. Louis Public Radio (NPR).